cognizance-amrita/CognizancePT/source/LeaderBoard/index.md

 title: LeaderBoard
 ---

-# The LeaderBoard Will Be Published Soon!😄
+# The LeaderBoard For Task 1  Will Be Published Soon!😄

 <!-- ![](/images/LT/1.png)
 ![](/images/LT/2.png) -->